SebJana/amberg-waste-collection/frontend/README.md

 ## API Routes

 The frontend communicates with the backend API at `/api`.
-All routes support caching.
+All routes support automatic client-side caching with a 5-minute TTL.

 ### Waste Collection Routes

 - `GET /waste-collection/{zone_code}/next` - Get next pickup dates for a specific zone
 - `GET /waste-collection/{zone_code}/schedule` - Get complete waste collection schedule for a specific zone
 - `GET /waste-collection/street-zone-mapping` - Get mapping of streets to zone codes
+- `GET /waste-collection/street-coordinates-mapping` - Get street coordinates with zone information for map display

 ### Error Handling